jottinger/adventofcode2022/README.md

 well, ended up being drastically wrong, and that _definitely_ affected the shape of the solution, especially considering that I needed both results.

+In retrospect, I got it "right" but I'm really unhappy with the process of accomplishing that.
+I should have added a transformation step to migrate the two input specifications into a common form, and evaluated *that* - it would have simplified *everything*.
+The incomplete specs and the time factor (as I'm in a race with other coders) worked against that.